laurenchen0631/English-Learning/category/common_phrase.md

 	-  a well-thought-out system for traffic control
 - with sth in mind 對..有所計畫 == to have a plan or intention
 	- Did you have anything in mind for Helen`s present?
+- bucket list 人生清單 == a list of the things that a person would like to do or achieve before they die

 ## Status
 - in full gear 在最高峰 == at the highest or maximum level of function, operation, or performance.